Latest Phone Scams Hit Hard with “Card Fraud”

 - The caller asks you to provide your card or CVV number.

-Even if you think you will never fall for a scam, always be cautious with information that you provide to an incoming caller.
+Even if you think you will never fall for the latest phone scams, always be cautious with the information you provide to an incoming caller.
 One simple step you can take to protect yourself is to hang up and call the business back at a number you know and trust—such as the phone number provided on the back of your debit or credit card or on your account statement.
 Do not redial from the incoming call or use any other number provided by the caller.

-If you have any questions about this information, we encourage you to speak with a Lanco FCU representative to learn more.
+If you have any questions about the latest phone scams, we encourage you to speak with a Lanco FCU representative to learn more.
+You can also report phone scams to the police and Federal Trade Commission.
 If you suspect that you may have given information to a possible scammer, it is important to contact us so we can take measures to help you protect your information and account.

 - April 12, 2019— Slick bank phone scam tricks people with fake number, Fox 4 News